Android Bootcamp Training Course

-Additionally, knowledge of Eclipse is required.
+Additionally, knowledge of Eclipse or IntelliJ is required.
 You could watch this 30-minute Eclipse tutorial to get up to speed.

 Adam Breindel brings over 10 years of successes working with cutting-edge technology for small startups as well as major players in the travel, media/entertainment, financial, productivity, and consulting industries.

 In addition to web sites, GUI applications, and mobile device software, Adam has also built high-volume middleware for one of the world's largest banks, and produced a new, modern integration to a 1960s-vintage mainframe app for one of the world's largest airlines.